architecture #

 The layout is precomputed at build time by dependency_graph.gen.json.ts, which

-crossing reduction.
-The result is a small JSON sibling the Svelte component renders to SVG.
+dummy nodes on long edges, median-heuristic crossing reduction.
+The result is a small JSON sibling

+the Svelte component renders to SVG.
 No layout libraries.
 About 300 lines, end to end.